Uzezi’s Tarot

 “In ten minutes, they could be different,” Uzezi said, “in fact, they will be different.”

 “But that’s the point, isn’t it?”
-Audrey said, “that’s where this whole Tarot thing falls down.
-The cards have to be different every single time you draw them.
-That’s because you shuffle them, and the draw is random.
-The probability of drawing the same cards twice in a row is infinitesimal.
+Audrey said, “it’s what I’ve been trying to say, that that’s where this whole Tarot thing falls down.
+The cards have to be different every single time you draw them because the draw is random.
 You’re just making up fancy theories to account for probability.”
+As far as Audrey was concerned the Tarot was just little pieces of cardboard with pictures on them.
+Screwy tinfoil cryptic random hocus-pocus couldn’t possibly reveal deep truths.

-“Of course, but given everything you say, which is true, it still happens that if the situation is similar, the cards will tell a similar story.
+“Of course, everything you say is true, but it still happens that if the situation is similar, the cards will tell a similar story.
 And if it isn’t, they won’t.”

-“How can something that’s just a product of probability tell a story?”
-Audrey asked, “it’s just random, it’s chance…unless you’re a card shark and you manipulate the cards to chose the ones you want.”
+“How can something that’s just a product of probability tell a story?
+It’s just random, it’s chance…unless you’re a card shark and you manipulate the deck.”

 “Then shall we try them?”
 Uzezi suggested with a smile, “it’s the only way to find out.
-And in case you think I’m a card shark, I’ll let you do all the shuffling and choosing and I’ll keep my hands off of them.”
+And in case you think I’m a card shark, I’ll let you do the shuffling and choosing.
+I’ll keep my hands off them.”

 “Et alors,” Marc said, “why not?
 But I should warn you, Audrey, the cards don’t lie.
 I’ve learned this from Uzezi.
-I don’t believe in them, but they’re right every time.
-They always tell the truth.”
+I don’t believe in them, there’s no logical reason for it, but they’re right every time.”
 He looked at Uzezi.
-“What are we analyzing tonight?”
+“What do we analyze tonight?”

 “Why, the two of you of course!”
-Uzezi made a fluid motion with her hand, “so... let’s see…” Uzezi waved her hand over the cards spread across the table, “Audrey, why don’t you turn one over?
+Uzezi said with a fluid motion of her hand, “so... let’s see…” Uzezi waved her hand over the cards spread across the table, “Audrey, why don’t you turn one over?
 You can mix them up first, of course, if you prefer.”

-But that had been then in SIM and now was now in Real, and now Audrey was buzzed on fine wine, so what the hell—maybe she shouldn’t diss things just because she didn’t believe in them.
-And anyway, Uzezi intrigued her: was that Mod grrrl free spirit vibe for real or just a TikTok fakeFace?
+But that had been then in SIM and now it was now in Real.
+Audrey was buzzed on fine wine, so she figured what the hell—maybe she shouldn’t diss things just because she didn’t believe in them.
+And anyway, Uzezi intrigued her.
+Was that Mod grrrl free spirit vibe for real or just a TikTok fakeFace?
 Audrey was dying to know.
 So, yes, what the hell, she turned over a card.
-Her chip immediately identified it: ‘The Lovers, from the Thoth Tarot,’ flashed the infoLayer in her mind, ‘deck designd by Alister Crawley and painted by Lady Frieda Harris.
-According to Aleister Crowley’s Book of Thoth, the card is…’ Audrey thoughtClicked her chip’s infoLayer off, wanting to focus only on what Uzezi had to say.
-Her chip would remember everything anyway and she could always Google it later and compare.
+Her chip immediately identified it: ‘The Lovers, from the Thoth Tarot,’ flashed the infoLayer in her mind, ‘deck designed by Alister Crawley and painted by Lady Frieda Harris.
+According to Alister Crowley’s Book of Thoth, the card is…’ Audrey thoughtClicked her chip’s infoLayer off, wanting to focus only on what Uzezi had to say.
+Her chip would remember everything anyway and she could always Google later and compare.

 “Ahh, The Lovers!”
 Uzezi exclaimed.

 “How appropriate!”
 Audrey said, not trying to hide the sarcasm.
-‘Lovers?’ she texted Marc again, thinking that this time this was like, duh, a little obvious, ‘Us or U 2?’ she added.
+‘Lovers?’ she texted Marc again, thinking that this time this was like, duh, a little obvious, ‘Us or U 2?’ she added and shot him a sharp look.

 Uzezi smiled like she knew and reached to cut a piece of cheese.
 Marc didn’t answer.

 “So…is it referring to current lovers?”
 Audrey asked, “or past lovers?”
-It had now been a few months that they’d been together, and Audrey figured she and Marc were an item.
+They’d been together for a few months and Audrey figured she and Marc were officially an item.
 At least they weren’t shopping around anymore, but then again, once upon a time, Marc and Uzezi had stopped shopping around too.
 She wondered what had sent them into splitsville,

 “Good question,” Uzezi put the knife down, “The Lovers can speak on different levels...basically they represent the merging, or assimilating, of opposites.
 It can be sexual,” she picked the card up, “it can be romantic, intellectual…mystical…”